dianaseung/quickLR/README.md

 ### Functionality

 This bash script (Linux) quickly sets up a basic Liferay Tomcat bundle and environment for Liferay Customer Support work.
+Alternative to using Docker compose to setup a standard Liferay bundle

 What does this script do?
 1. Creates a Project folder with Project Code (i.e. CHICAGOLC)
 2. Copies DXP bundle to Project
 3. Puts a copy of activation xml license and portal-ext.properties to DXP bundle
-4. If Fix Pack, places Fix Pack in patching folder, auto-installs FP and clears temp folders. (xdg-open if fail) SP and Updates don't need patching.
+4. If Fix Pack needed, places Fix Pack in patching folder, auto-installs FP and clears temp folders. (xdg-open if fail) SP and Updates don't need patching.
 4. Creates a MySQL database
 5. Updates portal-ext.properties with newly created MySQL DB
 6. Auto starts Tomcat bundle through ./catalina.sh run